-In looking back over the titles and thinking about their contents, I realized that what I have really wanted to say with all this has still not come to word satisfactorily, and perhaps never will.
-But it seemed to me that it more or less circled a concept, which I gradually began to refer to as 'group cognition'.
-I compiled my most important writings from the decade of 1995-2005 in my first major book, Group Cognition.
+In looking back over the titles and thinking about their contents, I realized that what I have really wanted to say with all this has still not come to word satisfactorily, perhaps because it cannot be adequately presented in the confines of a journal article or conference presentation.
+It seemed to me that many of my papers more or less circled a concept, which I gradually began to refer to as "group cognition."
+I compiled my most important writings from the decade of 1995-2005 in my first major book, "Group Cognition."
 When I got to read this compilation in one coherent text, I felt that the volume succeeded in saying considerably more than the sum of its individual contributions.

 Fearing that the sheer number of my publications--substantially increasing every year--must cause problems for my readers, assuming that they want to grasp what I am trying to say, I therefore determined to continue to assemble fragments of my published output into meaningful and synthetic collections.
-The second such attempt was with Studying Virtual Math Teams, which gathered together the most important writings as of 2009 about the research project that I directed from 2003-2012, including chapters by colleagues and international collaborators.
+The second such attempt was with "Studying Virtual Math Teams," which gathered together the most important writings as of 2009 about the research project that I directed from 2003-2012, including chapters by colleagues and international collaborators.

 During the summer of 2010, I decided to explore self-publication, which brings with it many benefits for the author, the readers and the texts.
 For the author, it offers complete control and reduces the turn-around time from years to hours.
 For readers, it reduces the costs to nothing or to low print-on-demand fees, and offers multiple e-book formats.
 For the texts, it makes them available in multiple formats and allows them to be updated easily.

 I have now published my collected writings, starting with my dissertations and then some early essays in philosophy.
 I tried to collect the best versions of all my academic writings that I consider worth republishing, and gathered them in volumes based on theme and chronology.
 They are all conveniently accessible from this site.
 I hope this allows readers to make better sense of the words that I have put on paper and/or on the computer screen.
-Following are links to the volumes:

 * Videos of some of my talks on my YouTube channel: http://www.youtube.com/user/GerryStahl